 Rich Dad, Poor Dad.
 Book written by Robert Kiyosaki.
 See the Rich Dad, Poor Dad entry in the main list (there because of the personality cult based around it).

 The Road Less Traveled.
-Book written by M Scott Peck, who also wrote a couple of sequels with similar titles - Further Along the Road Less Traveled (1993) and The Road Less Traveled and Beyond (1997).
-Although he claimed to be Christian his books contain very non-Christian teaching and theology.
+Book written by M Scott Peck in 1978, who also wrote a couple of sequels with similar titles – Further Along the Road Less Traveled (1993) and The Road Less Traveled and Beyond (1997).
+Although he claimed to be Christian, his books contain very non-Christian teaching and theology.
+For example:

 The Shack.
-Marketed as a Christian book, written by William P Young.
+Marketed as a Christian book, written by William Paul Young.
 Concern has been expressed about the false doctrine the book is based on, including universalism.
-Mars Hill Church pastor Mark Driscoll warns (video here) that it promotes a false view of the Trinity, including modalism, while Norman Geisler Apologist Norman Geisler wrote a critical review (broken link, now available as an e-booklet) listing 14 theological "problems" with the book.
+Mars Hill Church pastor Mark Driscoll warns (video here; broken link) that it promotes a false view of the Trinity, including modalism, while Christian apologist Dr Norman Geisler wrote a critical review (broken link, now available as an e-booklet) listing 14 theological "problems" with the book.
 He concludes: